chainfeeds/RSSAggregatorforWeb3/README.md

 ## How to find/add new feeds?

-Medium, Github, Substack, Mirror, Ghost is natively support RSS.
+Medium, Github, Substack, Mirror, Ghost are natively support RSS.

 For example,